jeremydumoulin/gtfs4ev/README.md

 ## Usage

+### Environment variables
+Open the .env file and set the paths of the various environment variables to the desired paths:

+- INPUT_PATH: Path to the input files
+- OUTPUT_PATH: Path to store the output files

 ### Input and output data
 The **input data** should be placed in the dedicated `/input` folder.
 The input files are of two types:

-- GTFS data sets
+- GTFS datasets
 - GIS data (such as OSM roads)

-> :warning: <span style="color:#dd8828">**Important:** If your GTFS data is in the form of a .zip file, you'll need to extract it manually into the '/input' folder.</span>
+> :warning: <span style="color:#dd8828">**Important:** If your GTFS data is in the form of a .zip file, you'll need to extract it manually into the `/input` folder.</span>

 After running the simulation, some **output data** will be automatically stored in the dedicated `/output` folder.
 We also recommend using this folder to store any other simulation results.